12 Anime By Studio JC Staff

 Secondly, the dynamic between the two main characters, Megumi Noda and Shinichi Chiaki, feels genuine rather than forced.

-Especially in the first season, Chiaki confronts real issues with Megumi’s behavior, which leads to personal growth for both of them.
+Especially in the first season, Chiaki confronts real issues with Megumi’s behaviour, which leads to personal growth for both of them.
 Megumi’s influence on Chiaki is significant in the same way.

 5. Kaichou wo Maid-Sama!